diff3/BinaryPacketsDSL/README.md

 # BinaryPacketsDSL

-**BinaryPacketsDSL** is a modular tool and DSL for parsing and interpreting binary protocol packets.
-Originally inspired by World of Warcraft network protocol analysis, it is now fully generalized for any binary data format.
+**BinaryPacketsDSL** is a modular parser and DSL (Domain-Specific Language) for analyzing and interpreting binary protocol packets.
+Originally designed for dissecting World of Warcraft’s networking format, the system is now fully generalized to support arbitrary binary formats.

+Each packet is defined through a .def file, describing its binary layout using a readable syntax.
+The parser reads accompanying .bin files (containing raw binary data) and .json files (containing the expected parsed output).
+These three files together define a **test case**.

+When executed, the system parses the binary data according to the structure defined in the .def file and compares the result with the expected .json data.
+This allows for automated validation of protocol definitions and regression testing across protocol versions.

+**Intended Use**

+BinaryPacketsDSL is designed for protocol analysts, reverse engineers, and developers working with undocumented binary formats.
+Its DSL syntax prioritizes clarity, precision, and testability over abstraction – making it ideal for debugging live traffic or decoding archival packet captures.